7 Best Ways To Get Galleria Borghese Tickets

 Third party booking sites are a great way of getting tickets, as they are generally more user friendly.
 You can do everything in one page, and the booking conditions are clearly visible and easy to understand.

-One more reason to use third party booking sites is that they will often have last minute availability, which is great if you are planning last minute and / or can’t find tickets on the official site.
+One more reason to use third-party booking sites is that they often have last-minute availability, which is great if you are planning last minute and/or can’t find tickets on the official site.

 There are several sites you can use to book tickets.
 I normally opt for Tiqets or GetYourGuide as they are both user friendly and have a good customer service in a variety of languages.

-You can book your Galleria Borghese ticket on Tiqets here.
+You can book your Galleria Borghese ticket on Tiqets.

-This is actually my recommended way of visiting Borghese Gallery.
-I visited once with my sister and as soon as we stepped inside we realized there was so much to see that we immediately regretted not joining a guided tour.
-Sure enough, we opted for one the next time we visited!
+This is my recommended way of visiting Borghese Gallery.
+I visited once with my sister and as soon as we stepped inside we realized there was so much to see that we were glad we had joined a guided tour.

-A guide will take you through the gallery during a guided tour – which can be a group or private tour, depending on your preference and budget.
+During the tour, a local guide will take you through the gallery to explain everything you are seeing.
+The tour can be a group or private tour, depending on your preference and budget.
 Tours can be fairly interactive and last around two hours.
-Some tours also include a visit of the gardens.
+Some tours also include a visit to the Villa Borghese Gardens.

 Booking a tour via a third-party reseller is extremely easy: you literally just pick the time slot for your tour, save the email with the booking code, and show up at the meeting point a bit before the scheduled time.